 22. Give Feedback

 All the time, in all the imaginable situations.
 Say out loud you liked or didn’t liked something, but give feedback.
 As the name implies, feedback will feed something.
 In this case, the actual relationship.
 If you don’t care about a relationship, the easiest way to break it is to stop giving feedback.
-It will die in a few weeks.
+It will die a slow and painful death.

 23. Ignore The Unimportant